vl4ds/Documentation/smartapp-web-services-developers-guide/tutorial-part2.rst

 In `Part 1 <./tutorial-part1.html>`__ of this tutorial, you learned how to create a simple Web Services SmartApp, and install it in the IDE simulator, and make web requests to it.

-In part 2, we'll build a simple web application that will integrate with SmartThings and the WebServices SmartApp we created in part 1.
+In Part 2, we'll build a simple web application that will integrate with SmartThings and the WebServices SmartApp we created in Part 1.

-In part 2 of this tutorial, you will learn:
+In Part 2 of this tutorial, you will learn:

 - How to get the API token.
 - How to discover the endpoints of a Web Services SmartApp.